 Level of Activity: Less than or equal to \$5,000 investment per unit.
 Testing Requirements Work Requirements Post Work Activity Requirements Notification Requirements Paint testing performed on surfaces to be disturbed by a certified lead paint tester.
 OR- May also presume lead paint exists.
 Repair surfaces disturbed during work. -AND- Use safe work practices when working on areas identified as lead based paint. -AND- Clearance of work site, or entire home if the site was not contained.
-(Clearance is not required if the rehab did not disturb painted surfaces of For HOME Rental Housing only.
-Provision of pamphlet "Protect Your Family from Lead in Your Home". -AND- Disclosure of available information or knowledge regarding the presence of lead paint. -AND- Disclosure of test results within 15 days of receiving report or a disclosure of presumption of lead.
+(Clearance is not For HOME Rental Housing only.
+Provision of pamphlet "Protect Your Family from Lead in Your Home". -AND- Disclosure of available information or knowledge regarding the presence of lead paint. -AND- Disclosure of test results within 15 days of receiving